Vbitz/MinecraftScript/Readme.md

 MinecraftScript
 ===============

-This is my attempt of making a mod which enables JavaScript in Minecraft
+This is my attempt of making a mod which enables JavaScript in Minecraft.
+Right now this mod is for advanced users only.